 Day 8: Kaikoura – Arthur Pass (Alpine road, Wilderness lodge) driving distance 4 h

 From Kaikoura we take you through the scenic alpine scenery through North Canterbury.
 From your window you’ll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
-Arrive in Christchurch International Airport and you will be met by your driver/guide.
 Depart Christchurch through the scenic untouched areas and through Arthurs Pass.
 From your car you’ll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
 Stop for a walk at Castle Hill Basin, characterised by its distinctive limestone rock formations.
 These limestone rock formations are the water eroded remnants of limestone formed during the Oligocene age 30-40 million years ago when much of present day New Zealand was covered by the sea.
 Pass Lake Pearson and relax in your stay near Arthurs Pass Village, the South Islands highest Settlement, surrounded by mountain peaks rising more than 2,000 meters.
 Today you will discover wild nature in a spectacular mountain setting and experience life on a 2,400 hectare nature reserve and high country merino sheep station.
 Walk from your room into a natural paradise of beech forest, tussock clearings, moss-lined streams and lakes.
 A naturalist guide will help you learn about high country life and explore nature in this special place the first Maori visitors called "Te Ko Awa a Aniwaniwa - Valley of the Mother of the Rainbows.”
 Since the Wilderness Lodge opened its doors in 1996 half of the property has been protected as a nature reserve with sheep excluded to allow forest and scrublands to regenerate and pest control undertaken to protect rare plants and animals such as red mistletoe and New Zealand falcon.
 Optional: (you will have to stay in Christchurch the night before) Tranz Alpine Train from Christchurch to Arthurs Pass: This is truly one of the world’s great scenic train trips through the dramatic contrast of dry beech forests and tussock land on one side of the Alps and lush green landscapes on the other.
 From Christchurch, cross the patchwork farmland of the Canterbury Plains, follow the Waimakariri River, climbing into alpine scenery on a series of spectacular viaducts.
 Accommodation: Arthur Pass, Wilderness Lodge, inclusive dinner

 Day 9: Arthur Pass - Punakaiki – Hokitika - Franz Josef/Fox Glacier (Pancake rocks, tree tops walkthrough Rainforest, glacier area) driving distance 4h